-An amount of \$2,748,336 is requested to fund maintenance at the Florida School for the Deaf and the Blind.
-The funds will be used to correct conditions that directly affect the educational mission of the school and will be used for preventative maintenance contracts that cannot be executed in-house.
-These preventative service contracts, as well as the in-house work orders, extend the building component replacement life of the campus facilities.
+An amount of \$8,856,970 is requested to fund preventative maintenance and the demolition, design and new construction of Gregg Hall at the Florida School for the Deaf and the Blind.

+- \$3,195,345 Preventative Maintenance - The funds will be used to correct conditions that directly affect the educational mission of the school and will be used for preventative maintenance contracts that cannot be executed in-house.
+These preventative service contracts, as well as the in-house work orders, extend the building component replacement life of the campus facilities. - \$5,661,625 Gregg Hall Demolition, Design and New Construction The funds will be used for the demolition, design and new construction of Gregg Hall.
+Gregg Hall serves as a dormitory for female students.
+The building no longer meets the adequacy of a dormitory and the remodeling and renovation cost exceeds the practical replacement cost.